EanNewton/Awesome-Reading-List/README.md

 ### Git / GitHub / GitLab

 - [durgeshsamariya/awesome-github-profile-readme-templates](https://github.com/durgeshsamariya/awesome-github-profile-readme-templates) - This repository contains best profile readme's for your reference.
+- [jstrieb/github-stats](https://github.com/jstrieb/github-stats) - Pretty print your projects' most used languages.
 - [melvin0008/awesome-projects-boilerplates](https://github.com/melvin0008/awesome-projects-boilerplates) - Curated list of boilerplates and templates to enhance productivity.
 Boilerplates for mobile and web apps.
-- [jstrieb/github-stats](https://github.com/jstrieb/github-stats) - Pretty print your projects' most used languages.
+- [Oh Shit, Git!?!](https://ohshitgit.com/) - Git is hard: So here are some bad situations I've gotten myself into, and how I eventually got myself out of them in plain english.
+(3 minutes, 2022).

 ### Linux / Unix / BSD

+- [A cozy nest for your scripts](https://ianthehenry.com/posts/a-cozy-nest-for-your-scripts/) - Take a peek at your ~/bin.
+How many scripts there have names like process or run or deploy?
+How many of them have you forgotten ever writing?
+(5 minutes, 2022).
 - [A Survey of UNIX init schemes](https://arxiv.org/pdf/0706.2748.pdf) - (June 2007) This document describes existing solutions that implement the init process and/or init scripts in Unix-like systems.
 These solutions range from the legacy and still-in-use BSD and SystemV schemes, to recent and promising schemes from Ubuntu, Apple, Sun and